umccr/agha-data-validation-pipeline/docs/aws-s3-sharing-setup.md

   <br/><img src="./screenshot/sign-in-button.png" width="300px"/><br/>
 3. Fill in the form with the information needed.
 (For support plan, you could choose `Basic support - Free`)
 4. <br/><img src="./screenshot/sign-up-page.png" width="300px"/> <img src="./screenshot/support-plan-page.png" width="300px"/><br/>
-5. After you have verify the email, go to your aws console.
+5. You may need to verify your account (Check your email).
+After you have verified the email, go to your aws console.
   <br/><img src="./screenshot/sign-up-complete.png" width="300px"/><br/>
   You could click on the `Go to the AWS Management Console` or head back to https://aws.amazon.com/ and click `Sign In` button.
 5. Select `Root user` , and fill in the email and password to logged in as a root-user.